craigbuckler/dockerwebdev/content/index.md

 {% include "./_includes/snippets/_prices.html" %}

-### What if you don't like the course?
+### Risk free

-It comes with a full money-back guarantee. *You have nothing to lose!*
+The course comes with a full money-back guarantee if you're not completely satisfied. *You have nothing to lose!*

 </article>